 And that's what you're saying.

-I think I read the other day Stephen Hawking doesn't believe in it so come on you know I mean he's he knows he's a brilliant mind here, you know Okay next time you're out on a on a summer's night and you get get yourself a telescope and then ask yourself all right is this possible it all happened by accident?
+Next time you're out on a summer's night and you get yourself a telescope and then ask yourself, all right, is this possible it all happened by accident?

-Just a bunch of energy that just happened to exist just collided and created planets and the earth and the sun and the moon and the stars and the sky and universes within universes and the Milky Way and blah blah blah.
+Just a bunch of energy that just happened to exist, just collided and created planets and the earth and the sun and the moon and the stars and the sky and universes within universes and the Milky Way and blah, blah, blah.

 Some of your aides talk about something called Republicans for Hillary.

-The skeptical voter who's skeptical Of Hillary Clinton, but that you might be able to get now.
+How do you get that voter, the skeptical voter who's skeptical of Hillary Clinton, but that you might be able to get now?

 What's the pitch to them?

-Well, obviously I'm reaching out to Democrats, Republicans, independents, all voters who want a candidate who is running a campaign based on issues, who has been willing to put out plans and explain those plans and talk about how to pay for those plans, who has a track record of getting results for people, who understands that although we do live in a dangerous world, there's nothing we can't meet in terms of the challenges we face if we put our minds to it.
+Well, obviously, I'm reaching out to Democrats, Republicans, Independents, all voters who want a candidate who is running a campaign based on issues, who has been willing to put out plans and explain those plans and talk about how to pay for those plans, who has a track record of getting results for people, who understands that although we do live in a dangerous world, there's nothing we can't meet in terms of the challenges we face if we put our minds to it.

-And so I think that for a lot of people, again, who take their vote seriously and who really see this as a crossroads kind of election, uh, I am asking people to come join this campaign, and I've had a lot of outreach from Republicans in the last days who uh say that uh they are interested in talking about that.
+And so I think that for a lot of people, again, who take their vote seriously and who really see this as a crossroads kind of election, I am asking people to come join this campaign.

 Yeah, who are these Republicans?